pyomeca/bioptim/README.md

 The accepted values are:
 NONE: No online plotter.
-DEFAULT: Use the default online plotter depending on the OS (MULTIPROCESS on Linux, MULTIPROCESS_SERVER on Windows and NONE on MacOS).
+DEFAULT: Use the default online plotter depending on the OS (MULTIPROCESS on Linux, MULTIPROCESS_SERVER on Windows and macOS).
 MULTIPROCESS: The online plotter is in a separate process.
 SERVER: The online plotter is in a separate server.
 MULTIPROCESS_SERVER: The online plotter using the server automatically setup on a separate process.